distributed-system-analysis/sarjitsu/README.md

 You could also refer to [this blog post on Sarjitsu](http://arcolife.github.io/blog/2016/06/06/sarjitsu-a-project-on-visualizing-your-systems-activity/) to know more about this app and catch glimpses of some screenshots.

-The app is split in 5 container instances as follows:
+The app is composed of following containerized instances:

 1) `datasource`: Used to store timeseries data and metadata.
 A full-text search engine powered by elasticsearch

-2) `metricstore`: Postgres powered, used by the frontend (grafana in our case) to store metadata about dashboards, datasource and users.
+2) `metricstore`: PostgreSQL powered, used by the frontend (Grafana) to store metadata about dashboards, datasource and users.

-3) `frontend`: Powered by Grafana, a dynamic visualization frontend, which performs 2 duties; sources data from elasticsearch
+3) `frontend`: Powered by Grafana, a dynamic visualization frontend which sources data from elasticsearch, and stored metadata in metricstore.

 4) `middleware`: A Python-Flask powered API that talks to backend and metricstore; builds scriped dashboards